prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, the Prometheus compaction is disabled.
+<p>disableCompaction when true, the Prometheus compaction is disabled.
 When <code>spec.thanos.objectStorageConfig</code> or <code>spec.objectStorageConfigFile</code> are defined, the operator automatically disables block compaction to avoid race conditions during block uploads (as the Thanos documentation recommends).</p>
 </td>